quicwg/base-drafts/draft-ietf-quic-tls.md

 KEY_PHASE bit can update keys and decrypt the packet that contains the changed bit, see {{key-update}}.

-The KEY_PHASE bit on the public flags is the most significant bit (0x80).
+The KEY_PHASE bit is the third bit of the public flags (0x04).

 Transitions between keys during the handshake are complicated by the need to ensure that TLS handshake messages are sent with the correct packet protection.